Since September 2014, the new national curriculum programmes of study have been in place for English, Maths and Science.

 There is time spent learning about mental maths, number and computation, place value, fractions, shape and space (geometry), data handling (statistics), and use and application of maths.
 Learning includes a mix of oral and mental maths, whole class teaching and activities to engage children in their learning.

-Children learn to apply maths in real contexts and through a range of problem solving activities.
-Attention is paid to regular work on multiplication tables, number bonds and oral computation.
+Children learn to apply maths in real contexts and through a range of problem solving and reasoning activities.

 In Science natural curiosity is encouraged and the abilities to observe closely, ask questions, investigate, experiment and interpret findings are developed.
 The children's range of knowledge about the world and the skills required to study it is extended and opportunities to work within a practical context are planned.